 ISO settings usually start with the lowest ISO100 and can range higher than ISO512,000.

 A low ISO setting can be used when there’s ample light to take photos.
 Higher settings are best when the light is low.
-Night
+Night photography and cave photography require the use of high ISO settings when you’re relying on available light.

 I use my ISO as a foundation for my exposure settings.
 I only change it when the lighting conditions I am working in change.
 If I am photographing outside on a sunny day and then go inside to take photos, I will adjust my ISO setting.
 This is because there’s much less light inside than there is outdoors in the sunshine.

 I prefer to keep my ISO setting as low as possible.
 As you increase the ISO, the technical quality of the image begins to degrade.
-The high the ISO, the more ‘digital noise’ becomes evident in the photos.
+The higher the ISO, the more ‘digital noise’ becomes evident in the photos.

 This is off-colored, bright pixels that are most apparent in dark areas of a composition.
 Color saturation and contrast are lowered with higher ISO settings.
 The amount of effect on images differs with different camera models.